In a world of cool co-working spaces, it was just a matter of time before moving onto co-living.

 It will feel as if you’ve never left the university dorms, with its pros and cons.
 All-inclusive bills and regular cleaning, in fact, come at a cost higher than the average £250 per week.
 No pets allowed, no free laundry facility, no parking space, no hammering into the wall.
 A lot of noes for something aiming at being inclusive and open.
 And far too many noes for it to feel like home, at least permanently.

 “All inclusive rents mean that tenants can’t shop around for cheaper energy suppliers or choose to opt in or out of facilities and the overall hotel-esque product can feel quite expensive ,”

 Moreover, there is a vague reference to the chance of hosting private events limited to “other people in the buildings”.
 The risk of co-living is that the strong sense of community it prides itself on might turn into a different form of secludedness, relying exclusively upon proximity to create social relationships.
 As a consequence of focusing too much on what’s within its walls, this enclave might end up excluding what’s (and who’s) outside of it.
 Besides, the artificial community that such co-living experiments want to build is marketed as a real commodity, somehow losing its genuineness along the way.

 Despite being controversial and perfectible, some believe that co-living might be a possible way to redefine affordable, short-term housing while trying to fight the loneliness of living in a big city.

 However, Blanco disagrees.
-“Co-living is not cheap so it is not going to solve affordability issues of the housing crisis , but household formation is on the increase as so many more people live on their own, so the co-living model is beneficial in the sense that it is providing more units.”
-This way, you can still avoid to make eye-contact with your fellow passengers on the tube and save all your socialisation efforts for when you get home.
+“Co-living is not cheap so it is not going to solve affordability issues of the housing crisis, but the household formation is on the increase as so many more people live on their own, so the co-living model is beneficial in the sense that it is providing more units.”
+This way, you can still avoid making eye contact with your fellow passengers on the tube and save all your socialisation efforts for when you get home.